Isoguanine

 Isoguanine or 2-hydroxyadenine is a purine base that is an isomer of guanine.
+The nucleoside form is called isoguanosine (iG).

-It is a product of oxidative damage to DNA and has been shown to cause mutation.
+It is a product of oxidative damage to DNA in cultured E. coli and human cells.
+However, newer evidence shows that it mainly occurs in RNA and as the ribonucleoside instead of in DNA or as deoxyribonucleoside in living mammals, calling into question its link with DNA in vivo.

+It can be mutagenic by causing mispairing, but does not hinder replication.

 It is also used in combination with isocytosine in studies of unnatural nucleic acid analogues of the normal base pairs in DNA.

-It is used as a nucleobase of hachimoji nucleic acids.
-In hachimoji DNA, it pairs with 1-methylcytosine, while in hachimoji RNA, it pairs with isocytosine.
+It is used as a nucleobase of hachimoji nucleic acids where it is given the abbreviation B. In hachimoji DNA, it pairs with 1-methylcytosine, while in hachimoji RNA, it pairs with isocytosine.